felipeflorencio/SampleArchitectureProject/README.md

 ​
 * You MUST document your code.
 ​
 * You CANNOT use app development frameworks (like cordova or others).
 You should also think twice before adding any third party libs that might save you time.
-If it makes sense go ahead but you need to justify it's usage.
+If it makes sense use them but you need to justify your choice.
 ​
 * You SHOULD write tests.
 ​